Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 Facts: A, an employee of BSNL, opened a manhole to do routine repair of telephone line.
 While the manhole was open a tent was laid on top of it and paraffin lamps were put around to warn pedestrians of the danger.
 A child playing nearby entered the dark tent carrying a lamp.
 The lamp fell in the hole which caused a large explosion when the lamp fell on a leaking LPG pipeline in the hole.
 Due to the explosion the child fell in the manhole and sustained severe burns.
 The explosion also caused damage to a shop adjacent to manhole.

-(a) is liable for injury caused to child as it was foreseeable that a child could wander into the dark tent and thus carry a lamp with him which could cause fire.
+(a) A is liable for injury caused to child as it was foreseeable that a child could wander into the dark tent and thus carry a lamp with him which could cause fire.

 damage to the shop as the explosion was predictable.

-(d) was liable because he was negligent.
+(d) A was liable because he was negligent.

 151. Principle: Defamation is injury to the reputation of a person.
 For defamation to be there a defamatory statement must be made by the defendant.
 The statement must refer to the plaintiff and the statement must be published i.e. must be in public domain.